thoni56/td2tlu/README.md

 # TD2TLU

-This python program takes an XML-file produced by the timereporting application Timeduty.com (in the reporting section) and converts the absence records to the TLU format used by Visma Lön.
+This python program takes an XML-file produced by the timereporting application Timeduty.com (in the reporting section) and converts it to various other formats.

+Initial use was to convert the absence records to the TLU format used by Visma Lön which still

-## Procedure
+## Procedure for using td2tlu

 Create a report in Timeduty using whatever parameters you want.
 Often the time period is enough, since `td2tlu` will filter out absence records from the data.